 Betel UK is an independent Christian charity for men, women and families affected by the hardships that lead to social exclusion, especially homelessness, drug and alcohol abuse and long-term unemployment

 What It’s Like

 Betel has welcomed over 12,000 people into our community since opening its doors in 1996.
 Many of our residents say life at Betel feels like becoming a new member of an extended family.
 Betel is a safe, structured, family-like environment where there is consistent peer-support: during the first few months each resident is assigned a brother- or sister-like mentor.
-As such, Betel is not a rehabilitation centre or a clinical program with doctors or counsellors, where you receive a medicated detox, but instead it provides an alternative model of recovery which has made a radical difference to many lives that were formerly in chaos.
+As such, it provides an alternative model of recovery which has made a radical difference to many formerly chaotic lives.
+Betel is not a clinical programme with on-site doctors or counsellors, but rather, we liaise with a medical specialist to offer a medically assisted detox to those who require one, followed by a peer-led supportive structure.
 Should you have any questions, or would like further information about what we do please feel free to call or email us.

 Our end goal is to help people not only escape addiction, but become productive, trustworthy men and women of character when they leave our community.

 We recommend that residents plan to stay a minimum of 12 to 18 months.
 While this sounds like a long time, it is based on our experience of how long it takes to effectively deal with the issues which cause addiction.
 In this way, many go on to build their own businesses, start families and live stable, healthy lives.
 Others also choose to stay and work with Betel as mentors and leaders helping people to escape addictions just as they have.
 This is the reason why about 90% of Betel’s communities around the world are now run by former residents.
 We believe that life is never hopeless.
 To find out how to get help, please visit Coming to Betel..